tnightengale/kijiji_autoposter/README.md

 - Waits 24hrs
 - Deletes the ad and then waits 10 minutes before repeating

 If there are replies to the ad, the program will not delete it and will instead print that it has detected messages.
+The loop will pause and prompt the user for input at the terminal to continue.